 Ozone, unlike the other criteria pollutants, is not emitted directly into the air by any one source.
 Ground-level ozone is a secondary pollutant – it is formed through chemical reactions of other molecules already in the air, specifically nitrogen oxides (NOx) and volatile organic compounds (VOCs).
 Ground-level ozone, which exists in the atmosphere close to earth, is not the same as the "ozone layer" in the earth’s outer atmosphere (the stratosphere), where ozone helps to absorb ultraviolet radiation that would otherwise be harmful to organisms on the earth’s surface.

 Sources of the NOx and VOCs that contribute to the formation of ground-level ozone include vehicles, lawn and garden equipment, paints and solvents, refueling stations, factories, and other activities that result in the burning of fossil fuels.
-Visit the US EPA's ozone web page for more information on this and other pollutants.

 Health impacts of ground-level ozone